IXICO

-IXICO plc is a UK clinical research firm that provides neuroimaging and digital biomarker analytics to biopharmaceutical firms conducting clinical trials into neurological diseases such as Alzheimer's disease (AD) and Huntington's disease (HD).
+IXICO plc is a UK-based neuroscience imaging and biomarker analytics company focused on neurological disease research.
+The company provides clinical trial imaging, image data management, and biomarker analytics to biopharmaceutical firms and research organisations working in neurological disorders such as Alzheimer's disease, Huntington's disease, Parkinson's disease, multiple sclerosis, and other neurological conditions.

 Company history

-IXICO was incorporated in 2004 as a spin-out from three London academic institutions: Imperial College London, University College London and King's College London.
-The initial 3-year research project was called 'Information eXtraction from Images' (hence the IXI name), and funded by the UK e-science core and other industry partners.
+IXICO was incorporated in 2004 as a spin-out from Imperial College London, University College London and King's College London.
+The company name comes from “Information eXtraction from Images,” the title of an early research project that helped establish the IXI platform.

 In October 2013, IXICO entered the Alternative Investment Market (AIM) of the London Stock Exchange through a reverse takeover of defunct pharmaceutical drug company Phytopharm.

 Phytopharm

 Phytopharm was a British pharmaceutical company, incorporated on 28 November 1995.
 Briefly known as Lawnhale, it changed its name to Phytopharm in March 1996 and listed on the London Stock Exchange on 25 April of the same year (LSE:PYM).
 It announced plans for a secondary listing on NASDAQ in 2004 (NASDAQ:PHYOF).
 By 2012, the Phytopharm group consisted of a parent company, Phytopharm plc, a wholly owned trading subsidiary, Phytotech Limited, and a dormant subsidiary, Phytodevelopments Limited.

 Amongst other activity, Phytopharm raised funds for research into treatment of Parkinson's disease (PD) from sources including the Michael J Fox Foundation, but the company collapsed in 2013 following the failure of its main PD drug (Cogane) during clinical trials.
 Its shares were suspended from trading on 20 May 2013.